-- for loans receivables: the product of PD and LGD is determined by the CDS of VWAG; and - for loan commitments: the product of PD and LGD is determined by the CDS of VWAG.
+for loans receivables: the product of PD and LGD is determined by the CDS of VWAG; and for loan commitments: the product of PD and LGD is determined by the CDS of VWAG.
 The EAD is the nominal amount of the commitment multiplied by a Credit Conversion Factor (CCF).

 If the CDS rate had increased or decreased by 10% the Company would have the following effects on earnings after tax.
-Impairment could be further sensitized with FX scenarios, however the loans in foreign currencies are hedged such that this is not necessary.